 Microsoft has a new light mode for those who aren't ready to join the dark side.
 Dark mode has been all the rage of late, but not everyone is a fan of the inky interface.
 For those folks, the May 2019 update introduces a new light theme to Windows 10 that brightens up the operating system.

 The new light mode will be the default look for Windows 10, replacing a UI that featured several dark elements, including the taskbar.
 Now Windows 10 will have a consistent transparent white appearance across all menus and apps.
+You can also find out how to turn on the Black Theme in Microsoft Office.

 Of course, if you prefer darker tones you can still follow this guide to enable Dark Mode.
 And you can also enable Dark Mode in Chrome if you use Google's browser.
 If you'd prefer to create your own theme, be sure to check out this breakdown of how to do so.
 You can also install third-party themes from the Windows Store or make less dramatic changes to the Windows 10 UI by customizing your desktop background.